Aterxx/Blooket-Hack/README.md

 Some of the bookmarks have names that arent understandable in any fucking language as for some reason I thought my teachers would care but they don't.
 Just try the bookmarks for yourself and if you want then rename them to something an alien could atleast understand.

 # How to install
-Download Blooket-Hack-blook.zip, send it to google drive, then go to https://zip.softgateon.net/?m=UnZip_Viewer&state=%7B%22ids%22:%5B%221-RVQkfNTeteUgd2659mIsm7mQW7Nj1pn%22%5D,%22action%22:%22open%22,%22resourceKeys%22:%7B%7D%7D
+Download Blooket-Hack-blook.zip (for v2+ click on the blue text at the top of the release), send it to google drive, then go to https://zip.softgateon.net/?m=UnZip_Viewer&state=%7B%22ids%22:%5B%221-RVQkfNTeteUgd2659mIsm7mQW7Nj1pn%22%5D,%22action%22:%22open%22,%22resourceKeys%22:%7B%7D%7D
 (you need to use this because chrome books (if your school has those. if not just right click on the file and press unzip.) can't unzip zip files for some reason)